AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 ## Configure config file

-As in the main core workflow, we have provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config/config.yaml` which sets the defaults for project-specific parameters needed to run the genes of interest workflow.
+As in the main core workflow, we have provided an [example snakemake configuration file](config/config.yaml), `config/config.yaml`, which defines all parameters needed to run the workflow.
+Learn more about snakemake configuration files [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html).

 You can modify the relevant parameters by manually updating the `config/config.yaml` file using a text editor of your choice.
 There are a set of parameters included in the `config/config.yaml` file that will **need to be specified** when running the workflow with your own data.
 These parameters are specific to the project or dataset being processed.
 These project-specific parameters can be found under the [`Project-specific parameters` section](../config/config.yaml#L3) of the config file, while the remaining parameters that can be optionally modified are found in [`goi_config.yaml`](../config/goi_config.yaml).

-### Project-specific parameters

-There are a set of parameters included in the provided configuration files (`config/config.yaml`, `config/goi_config.yaml`) that will always need to be specified when running the genes of interest workflow.
-These parameters are specific to the project or dataset being processed.
-These include the following parameters:
+To run the workflow on your data, modify the following parameters in the `config/config.yaml` and `config/goi_config.yaml` files:

 | Parameter        | Description | Default value |
 |------------------|-------------| --------------|